 Financial stress

-Finally, many first responders are not paid in a way that matches up with the risk that they take on.
+Finally, many first responders do not receive pay that reflects the risks they take.
 If you are a first responder who is experiencing money problems, then this is a double whammy for your family.
-Not only do you work in a career field that may predispose you towards a higher risk of divorce, but you also have real financial concerns that may have been brought about by some of the stresses experienced as a part of your employment.
+Not only do you work in a career that may increase your risk of divorce, but you also face genuine financial concerns stemming from the stresses associated with your job.
 If this sounds like you then you should consider the steps, you can take to resolve those issues or to begin working on a budget with your spouse about the problems that you have been experiencing.

 Ebook